Divyanshu-Salve/Interview-Bit/README.md

 <br/>
 **The code written is purely original & completely my own.**
 <br/>
-The solutions for the following types of questions are available :-
+The solutions for the following types of questions are available at :-

 * [Programming](https://www.interviewbit.com/courses/programming/)